lightbend/paradox/README.markdown

 License and credits
 -------------------

-- Copyright 2015-2016 Lightbend, Inc. Paradox is provided under Apache 2.0 license.
+- Copyright 2015-2016 Lightbend, Inc. Paradox is provided under the Apache 2.0 license.
 - The markdown engine is based on Mathias's [Pegdown][pegdown].

   [pegdown]: http://pegdown.org